Miloua91/mokhincode/src/pages/posts/clipwarp.md

 Well, I was learning python while making the app, just doing the project based learning thing ◕‿↼).

 I served the files on the local network with <a href="https://www.uvicorn.org/" target="_blank">uvicorn</a>, which is a web server and <a href="https://www.neoteroi.dev/blacksheep/" target="_blank">blacksheep</a>, which is an asynchronous web framework.
-These two python packages worked great in development but when I wanted to make an executable I faced many issues (I might have a skill issue) related to hidden imports with pyinstaller to missing files that blacksheep needs so I switched to flask which did both of these packages work, I also was using flask as a backend server to send the data which I stored in a SQLite database locally of of course.
+These two python packages worked great in development but when I wanted to make an executable I faced many issues (I might have a skill issue) related to hidden imports with pyinstaller to missing files that blacksheep needs so I switched to flask which did both of these packages work, I also was using flask as a backend server to send the data which I stored in a SQLite database locally of course.

 At this point my friend was also making the GUI app, he made it with PyQt and all it did was send the data with a WebSocket server.